Skip Maine state header navigation

 Stand Alone Bicycle and Pedestrian Projects – If a bicycle and pedestrian connection need is identified and it is determined that the associated road is not scheduled for improvements, a community can work towards funding specifically for a bicycle and pedestrian connection.
 There are a variety of funding mechanisms that are used to create bicycle and pedestrian connections.
 The following is a summary of some of the state/federal funding opportunities that communities are using to improve connections for pedestrians and bicyclists.

-MaineDOT Quality Community Program – MaineDOT funds bicycle and pedestrian improvements in communities throughout the state through its Quality Community Program.
+MaineDOT Competative Programs – MaineDOT funds bicycle and pedestrian improvements in communities throughout the state through its federally funded competitive programs.
 The program uses a variety of funding sources to provide funding assistance to communities to improve the quality of the community environment.
-MaineDOT accepts applications every two years (even numbered years in the spring).
-The program funds approximately $4 Million per year in bicycle and pedestrian projects that meet the transportation purpose of connecting neighborhoods, schools, downtowns and village areas.
-Municipalities that apply to the Quality Community Program must show that the project serves a transportation purpose, has community support, is buildable and environmentally feasible, and will improve safety.
-The three programs with the Quality Community Program that fund bicycle and pedestrian projects in local communities are Federal Transportation Enhancement, Safe Routes to School, and Scenic Byways.
+MaineDOT accepts applications on an ongoing basis.
+The program provides federal funding assistance of approximately $2.2 Million per year in bicycle and pedestrian projects that meet the transportation purpose of connecting neighborhoods, schools, downtowns and village areas.
+Municipalities that apply to the program must show that the project serves a transportation purpose, has community support, is buildable and environmentally feasible, and will improve safety.

 Community Development Block Grant– The Maine Department of Economic and Community Development (DECD) offers grants to Maine communities to achieve community and economic development objectives.
 The goals of the program are to benefit low income persons, eliminating the influences of blight, and addressing urgent needs.
 Communities often use this funding to improve the community environment – including sidewalks, streetscape improvements and trails.
 The Office of Community Development offers the CDBG funding program, which can be accessed for bicycle and pedestrian improvement projects, particularly those that serve as solutions to problems facing downtowns.